 Nichol Chase is a teacher, musician, and yogi for whom singing and movement is integral to life.
 Nichol’s yoga practice is informed by a vast and eclectic set of influences that blend invigorating flow with precise and insightful instruction and extensive study with a variety of innovative teachers.
 She is a faculty member and teacher trainer for The Mazé Method, where she has worked for several years, and is currently on the faculty for a teacher training partnership between Yoga International and the Mazé Method.
 Nichol’s artistic experience includes more than a decade of Royal Academy ballet training and specialization as an operatic Coloratura Soprano, earning the Bachelor of Music degree with a major in Vocal Performance from the University of the Pacific Conservatory of Music.
 Nichol’s study of yoga piqued an interest in Kirtan and Indian Classical music resulting in the addition of the harmonium to her repertoire for accompaniment to traditional chants in Sanskrit.
 She studies Northern Indian Classical Music, Mantra, and Kirtan with Sheela Bringi, and leads Kirtan and Sound Healing experiences.

-Kasey Hendriks Crown, MA, MFT, is a psychotherapist, wellness educator and writer.
+Kasey Hendriks Crown, MA, LMFT, is a transpersonal psychotherapist, consultant, wellness educator and activist.
 Her work challenges old mental health paradigms and suggests instead that true well-being lies in our ability to balance scientific and spiritual perspectives.
 For more than a decade, she has served as a facilitator of the healing process for adult individuals, couples and groups, working to upend trauma, transform emotional injury, repair relationships and unlock vital wisdom to connect people with who they truly are.
 Kasey holds an undergraduate degree in philosophy from the University of San Diego and a master’s degree in spiritual and counseling psychology from the University of Santa Monica.
-She completed a multiyear advanced clinical training in relational studies, culturally competent trauma-informed care and harm reduction; and is currently completing training with the Multidisciplinary Association of Psychedelic Studies in psychedelic assisted psychotherapy for the treatment of post-traumatic stress disorder.
-Kasey is a California licensed marriage and family therapist in private practice, clinical supervisor and trauma educator.
-She is founder of Kasey Crown Wellness, an education platform that conducts custom mindfulness-based trauma healing workshops for small groups and organizations and is co-founder of WellSoul Workshops.
+She has completed post-graduate multiyear advanced clinical trainings in relational studies, interpersonal neurobiology, culturally competent trauma-informed care and harm reduction; and is a longtime student of consciousness, mysticism, yoga and energy medicine.
+She is currently completing training with the Multidisciplinary Association of Psychedelic Studies in mdma assisted psychotherapy for the treatment of ptsd and is a student of Françoise Bourzat and the Center for Consciousness Medicine studying plant medicine and earth based wisdom.
+Kasey is a California licensed marriage and family therapist in private practice, embodied mindfulness facilitator, clinical supervisor and trauma educator.
+She is founder of Kasey Crown Wellness, an education platform that conducts custom psycho-educational and experiential mindfulness-based trauma healing workshops for small groups and organizations and is co-founder of WellSoul Workshops.
 She lives in Ojai, California with her husband and three daughters.